utiasASRL/lgmath/README.md

 - Nominal rotations and transformations are represented using their composable, singularity-free _matrix Lie groups_, **SO(2)**/**SO(3)** and **SE(2)**/**SE(3)**.
 - Their uncertainties are represented as multiplicative perturbations on the minimal, constraint-free vectorspaces of their _Lie algebras_, **so(2)**/**so(3)** and **se(2)**/**se(3)**.

-This library uses concepts and mathematics described in Timothy D. Barfoot's book [State Estimation for Robotics](asrl.utias.utoronto.ca/~tdb/bib/barfoot_ser17.pdf).
+This library uses concepts and mathematics described in Timothy D. Barfoot's book [State Estimation for Robotics](http://asrl.utias.utoronto.ca/~tdb/bib/barfoot_ser24.pdf).
+The library also references [Associating Uncertainty With Three-Dimensional Poses for Use in Estimation Problems](https://ieeexplore.ieee.org/document/6727494) and [Integral Forms in Matrix Lie Groups](https://arxiv.org/abs/2503.02820).
 It is used for robotics research at the Autonomous Space Robotics Lab; most notably in the STEAM Engine, a library for Simultaneous Trajectory Estimation and Mapping.

 ## Installation